-There are three options for the Neighborhood Selection Method parameter that will be used to estimate the optimal spatial scale separately for each of the explanatory variables:
+There are four options for the Neighborhood Selection Method parameter that can be used to estimate the optimal spatial scale for each of the explanatory variables:

-By default, the dependent parameters of each neighborhood selection method apply to all explanatory variables.
-However, customized neighborhood selection parameters can be provided only for particular explanatory variables using the corresponding override parameter for the neighborhood type and selection method: Number of Neighbors for Golden Search, Number of Neighbors for Manual Intervals, User Defined Number of Neighbors, Search Distance for Golden Search, Search Distance for Manual Intervals, or User Defined Search Distance.
+By default, the dependent neighborhood parameters of each neighborhood selection method apply to all explanatory variables.
+However, customized neighborhood selection parameters can be provided for particular explanatory variables using the corresponding override parameter for the neighborhood type and selection method: Number of Neighbors for Golden Search, Number of Neighbors for Gradient Search, Number of Neighbors for Manual Intervals, User Defined Number of Neighbors, Search Distance for Golden Search, Search Distance for Gradient Search, Search Distance for Manual Intervals, or User Defined Search Distance.
 To use customized neighborhoods for particular explanatory variables, provide the explanatory variables in the first column of the corresponding override parameter, and provide the customized options of the neighborhood in the other columns.
 The columns have the same names as the parameters they override; for example, if you are using manual intervals with distance band, the Search Distance Increment column specifies customized values of the Search Distance Increment parameter.
-On the tool dialog box, customized neighborhood parameters are in the Customized Neighborhood Options parameter category pull-down menu.
+In the Geoprocessing pane, customized neighborhood parameters are in the Customized Neighborhood Options parameter category.

 Local weighting scheme

-MGWR applies a geographical weighting (kernel) function to the neighbors of each local model so that neighbors closer to the target feature have a larger impact on the results of the local model.
-The Multiscale Geographically Weighted Regression tool provides two kernel options in the Local Weighting Scheme parameter: Gaussian and Bisquare.
+MGWR estimates a local regression model for each target feature by applying a geographical weighting (kernel) function to the feature and its neighboring features.
+Neighbors that are closer to the target feature have a larger impact on the results of the local model.
+The kernel options are available in the Local Weighting Scheme parameter: Gaussian and Bisquare.
 To learn more about geographic weighting with kernels, see How Geographically Weighted Regression works.
 In MGWR, the weighting bandwidth varies across explanatory variables.

 Scaled data and coefficients

-By default, all explanatory variables and the dependent variable are scaled to have a mean zero and a standard deviation one (also called Z-score standardization).
-The estimated coefficients of scaled data values are interpreted in standard deviations; for example, a coefficient of 1.2 means that a one-standard deviation increase in the explanatory variable is correlated with a 1.2-standard-deviation increase of the dependent variable.
+By default, all explanatory variables and the dependent variable are scaled to have a mean equal to zero and standard deviation equal to one (also called a Z-score standardization).
+The estimated coefficients of scaled data values are interpreted in standard deviations; for example, a coefficient of 1.2 means that a one-standard-deviation increase in the explanatory variable is correlated with a 1.2-standard-deviation increase of the dependent variable.
 Because all coefficients use a shared unit, the values can be directly compared to see which explanatory variables have the largest impact on the model.
-It is generally recommended to scale the variables, but scaling is especially important when the range of values of the variables varies significantly.
-You can choose to not scale the data by unchecking the Scale Data parameter.
+It is generally recommended to scale the variables, and scaling is especially important when the range of values of the variables varies significantly.
+However, you can choose to not scale the data by unchecking the Scale Data parameter.

 In most linear regression models such as OLS and GWR, coefficients are invariant to linear scaling.
 This means that if you scale the input data, fit the regression model, and then unscale the result back to the original units, the result will be the same as if you did not scale the data at all.
-In MGWR, however scaling and then unscaling will not result in the same model that you would receive from the original data.
+In MGWR, however, scaling and then unscaling will not result in the same model that you would receive from the original data.
 This is because backfitting is an iterative procedure in which the results of each step depend on the results of previous steps.
 Using different starting scales will affect the path of tested values and result in distinct MGWR models.
-The scaled results will typically be most accurate because scaling equalizes the variances of the variables, and the iterative procedure usually converges faster and to more accurate values when each variable contributes equal amounts to the total variance of the data.
-If the explanatory variables have different variances, the variables with larger variances have more influence on each step of the iterative estimation.
+The scaled results will typically be more accurate because scaling equalizes the variances of the variables, and the iterative procedure usually converges faster and to more accurate values when each variable contributes equal amounts to the total variance of the data.
+If the explanatory variables have different variances (for example, by having different units), the variables with larger variances have more influence on each step of the iterative estimation.
 In most cases, this influence will negatively affect the final bandwidths and coefficients for the model.